Chicago Paraplegia / Quadriplegia Lawyer

 Spinal cord injuries, no matter if they were caused by medical negligence, a motor vehicle crash, construction accident or any other situation, can leave victims permanently disabled and, in the most serious cases, even paralyzed.
 The effects of paralysis vary depending on the location and severity of the injury – paraplegia affects patients’ lower torso and legs, while quadriplegia can affect patients’ entire bodies from the neck down.
 No matter how severe the paralysis is or how much of your body it affects, many patients need to change their entire lifestyle to accommodate their limited motor and sensory functions.

 The medical bills and lifestyle changes can cost millions of dollars, and you shouldn’t have to bear that financial burden when your injury was caused by someone else’s negligence.
-At Power Rogers, our Chicago personal injury attorneys are prepared to assist you with your case, and provide you with the elite legal representation you need to fight for your rights.
+At Power Rogers, our Chicago paralysis attorneys are prepared to assist you with your case, and provide you with the elite legal representation you need to fight for your rights.
 Contact us today to tell us more about your case.

 How Severe is Your Injury?